HEWI MAG / Knowledge

 7 Door handle when designing the nursery checkroom

 For a consistent design, also pay attention to the door handles and handrails.
 HEWI lever handles are easy for children's hands to grip due to their large radii and they minimize the risk of injury.
-The colorful selection with fire protection fits perfectly into any entrance area and supports the inviting effect.
+The colorful selection fits perfectly into any entrance area and supports the inviting effect.
 Because they stand out against the background in high contrast, they are also easy for children to recognize, thus increasing safety.

 Functional and inviting cloakroom area